 External examiner for UK Veterinary Schools.

-My research areas are integrated into three of the School of Veterinary Medicine and Research themes; Comparative medicine, reproductive biology and educational research.
+My research areas are integrated the School of Veterinary Medicine and Research themes and concentrates on cardiovascular disorders (heart disease and angiogenesis) and anatomy.

 Developmental Cardiovascular Medicine: My investigations centre around the developing cardiovascular system and include researching cardiac disorders and angiogenesis, particularly cardiomyopathies and the roles of angiogenesis related growth factors such as VEGF.
 One area of interest uses knock down models and information from humans to discover possible disease causing genes.
 In addition to investigating humans and models, my group concentrate on looking into companion animals that are suffering from cardiovascular disorders and trying to elucidate the genes that are affected/causative.
 This work develops prognostic tests, treatments and works towards cures for cardiovascular and angiogenesis related disorders.
-A number of techniques are used including molecular and cellular and more recently the epigenetics of disorders are being investigated.
+A number of techniques are used including molecular, cellular, histological, imaging, protein and more recently the epigenetics of disorders are being investigated.
 Examples of anatomy/angiogenesis related disorders investigated in my group are lameness/footroot in horses, cattle and sheep, oncology, ocular disorders, placental and developmental biology.

 My research investigates both naturally-acquired and induced diseases in many species throughout development, into adulthood and in old age.
 The overall aim of the work is to elucidate the molecular mechanisms behind both normal and diseased states.

 Overall Aims of the Research: The work that we are undertaking will help us to better understand disorders including cardiomyopathies and blindness, and nutrition requirements, so more effective diagnosis techniques, treatments and advice for patients can be developed.
 An integrated approach to disease and development is undertaken and therefore collaborators include scientists and clinicians and a number of veterinary surgeons.

 Present funding: BBSRC.
 MRC.
 BHF.
 Academy of Medical Sciences+Wellcome Trust.
 AHDB.
 Vice-Chancellor's Scholarship for Research Excellence.
 Petplan.
 Waltham Foods.
 Nottingham Strategic Award.
 Industrial awards.
-ASPIRE Award.
+INSpire Award.

 Past funding includes: BBSRC, BHF, JISC, EBLEX, Higher Education Academy, Royal Society, Anatomical Society of Great Britain and Ireland, British Society for Developmental Biology, Talent Builder internships, Cascade Impact, Weston Scholarship, CEVA.